 14.3 Divisional Secretaries may also submit a report at the end of a season if they consider it necessary.

-14.4 All these reports are to be circulated to all League Officers and nominated club contacts and posted on the League Website.
+14.4 All these reports are to be posted in the AGM page on the League Website.

 A 15 EMERGENCY GENERAL MEETING